taotriad/BabySomnia/Kpop_terminology_primer.md

   (since choreographers' time is money).
 Often have solo dance parts.
 * **Dancer**: The remaining dancers.
 * **Leader**: Hopefully self-explanatory.
-Often, but not always, either the oldest or the first cruited member of a group.
+Often, but not always, either the oldest or the first recruited member of a group.
   Several groups have changed their leader over time, for a variety of reasons.
   The leader changing careers or going solo is one reason.
 Another is if the company or the members lose their trust in the leader's ability to lead